grimme-lab/xtb_docs/source/xcontrol.rst

    :align: center

-   The sphere used to construct the potential is represented by the transparent green dots placed on a 110 Lebedev grid.
+   The sphere used to construct the potential is represented by the transparent teal dots placed on a fine Lebedev grid.
    Visual inspection suggests that the potential is misplaced.

 To cope with this we should put the center of mass of the caffeine molecule